-My four year old got that one right for me.
-It seems this is the level of English usage that makes you an ‘expert.’
-Awesome.
+It seems this is the level of English usage that makes you an ‘expert’ on the site.

-People like a bargain.
-Faced with a list of freelancers (all apparently ‘experts’ according to the content mill) people are going to choose someone who’s offering a price on the lower end of the scale.
-People who truly appreciate that good copy should be written by an experienced professional will find one via google, via recommendation, via linked in.
-It wont occur to them to start a bidding war.
-To them, price is a consideration, not THE consideration.
+Faced with a list of freelancers (all apparent ‘experts’ according to the content mill) clients are going to choose someone who’s offering a price on the lower end of the scale.

-Many of the things they say about content mills are true.
-They can only be diluting the value of good copywriting.
-They can only be making the profession look like a scam – something anyone with a reasonable grasp of the English language can do in their sleep.
 And freelance working?
-It’s something we do for a bit of extra pocket money, like selling bits and bobs on Ebay.
-It’s not a viable career, not based on the hours I’d have to work for the rates people are prepared to pay.
+It’s something we do for a bit of extra pocket money, like selling bits and bobs on eBay.
+It’s not a viable career, not based on the hours we’d have to work for the rates clients on content mills are prepared to pay.